The Lark in the Morning: Commercial recordings

 Steeleye Span, Maddy Prior, The Dubliners, Tony Rose, The Taverners, Jackie Oates, and Magpie Lane have all recorded versions.
+Oli Steadman recorded it on his song collection "365 Days Of Folk".

 Discussion

 In his notes in The New Penguin Book of English Folk Songs, Steve Roud suggests that our picture of this song is incomplete because "the early collectors were not keen on the sexual encounters and noted down, or published, only the safe pastoral verses".
 He feels this song was "probably even more popular than the collected versions indicate", for the same reason.